initqp/somd_tutorials/3.active_learning_2/README.md

 ![number](assets/3.png "number of structures")

+From the above figure, we can find out that at the first training step, the NEPs failed to describe nearly most all structures.
+And when the training set size raised to about 300, number of the failed structures was largely declined.
+Thus, it seems that our initial training set may be a little small, and increasing its size to about 300 may be a more optimal choice.

 ## Step 5.
 Perform the final training.
 We have already obtained a much more robust training set from the step 4 (the `training_step_2/training_iter_4/train.xyz` file).
 Now we could use this